DUI Protecting Your Rights. Defending Your Future.

 The Standardized Field Sobriety Test (SFST) is made of up 3 individual tests:

-• Walk-and-turn test - In this test, the officer instructs the person to take about nine steps in a straight line and the return back.
+Walk-and-Turn Test - In this test, the officer instructs the person to take about nine steps in a straight line and then return.

-The goal of these tests is to help the officer determine if the person has been operating a vehicle under the infleunce of drugs or alcohol.
-During the tests, the officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.
+The goal of these tests is to help the officer determine if the person has been operating a vehicle under the influence of drugs or alcohol.
+During the tests, the officer is looking for signs that the person is impaired, such as not being able to keep their balance or not following the instructions properly.

 What is Non-Adjudication?